foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/start_roll.md

 // ...
 ```

-We can use roll in a test to mock block number for a given contract:
+We can use `start_roll` in a test to change the block number for a given contract:

 ```rust
 #[test]